Self-exciting point processes with spatial covariates: modeling the dynamics of crime: Methods

 \subsection{Residual analysis}

-Beyond goodness-of-fit tests and overall hit rate metrics, it is useful to be able to determine \emph{where} the model fits: what types of systematic deviations are present, where covariates may be lacking, what types of crimes are over- or under-predicted, and so on.
+Once a model is fit, it is useful to be able to determine \emph{where} the model fits: what types of systematic deviations are present, where covariates may be lacking, what types of crimes are over- or under-predicted, and so on.
 Eq.~\eqref{intensity-expectation} suggests we can produce these detailed analyses: because the point process model predicts a conditional intensity at each location, we can calculate the expected number of crimes within each region in a certain period of time, and compare this against the true occurrences over the same time, producing a residual map.
 These residuals are defined to be \citep[chapter 15]{Daley:2008v2}

 where \(N(\cdot)\) is the counting measure of events in the given region, and \(h(s, t)\) is a bounded window function.
 Typically, \(h(s, t)\) is taken to be an indicator function for a chosen spatio-temporal region.